brand-identity-trademark.html

 I am not an IP attorney and this is not legal advice.
 For filing decisions, hire one.

-I co-founded Seahawk Media in 2018 and have shipped 12,000+ websites since — most of them carrying the brand work of agencies, studios, and in-house teams across the United States, United Kingdom, Europe, and Asia.
-I have watched what works in production: which guideline formats actually get followed, which logo systems hold up at favicon and billboard scale, which colour palettes survive contact with a marketing team.
+I co-founded Seahawk Media in 2018 and have shipped twelve thousand websites since — most of them carrying the brand work of agencies, studios, and in-house teams across the United States, United Kingdom, Europe, and Asia.
+I have watched what works in production at scale: which guideline formats actually get followed, which logo systems hold up at favicon and billboard scale, and which colour palettes survive contact with a marketing team that is shipping content five times a week.

 FREQUENTLY ASKED QUESTIONS